utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select **Installed apps**.
 1. Select the repository provider you want to add an installed app for (**GitHub Enterprise Server** or **GitLab Self-Managed**).
 1. Enter a **Name** to help you recognize the installed app later.
-1. Enter the domain URL for your repository.
+1. Enter the domain URL of your repository.
 Format the domain URL as follows:

     * **GitHub Enterprise Server** - Use the base URL of your Git server, for example: `https://my-github-server.example.com`
     * **GitLab Self-Managed** - Use the base URL of your Git server, for example: `https://gitlab.example.com`